 In recent years, rates on 15-year mortgages have been amazing.
-About five years ago they hit an all-time low, averaging 2.56%, though lately they've been rising.
+Nearly 7 years ago they hit an all-time low, averaging 2.56%.
+Rates currently sit at 3.04% on average according to data from Freddie Mac.

 Here are four tips on how you can still get the very best deal on a 15-year mortgage.